ispras/dedoc/README.md

 # Dedoc

 ## About
-This project called Dedoc and it purpose is
+This project is called Dedoc and its purpose is:
-* Extract text and it metadata from various types of document (what was written in document and how it was written)
+* Extract text and it metadata from various types of documents (what and how was written in the document)
-* Retrieve logical structure of the document (build tree Title -> section -> subsection and so on)
+* Retrieve the logical structure of the document (build tree Title -> section -> subsection and so on)
 *  Extract useful document metadata and attachments.
 * Provide a framework that allows you to add new types of documents to the analysis

-This project may be useful as a first step of automated  document analysis pipeline (before the NLP part for example)
+This project may be useful as a first step of automatic document analysis pipeline (e.g. before the NLP part)

-This project use Rest Api and can work in docker container.
+This project has REST Api and you can run it in Docker container To read full Dedoc documentation run the project and go to localhost:1231.
-You may see online  documentation by running the project.

 ## Run the project
 How to build and run the project

+Ensure you have Git and Docker installed

 Clone the project
 ```bash
 git clone https://gitlab.at.ispras.ru/Ilya/dedoc_project.git